-LGFA DRAFT STATEMENT OF INTENT
+LGFA STATEMENT OF INTENT

-- ☐ Annual Statement of Intent (SOI)

-- ➤ Requirement under Local Government Act 2002

-- > Draft by 28 February each year

-- > Finalised by 30 June each year

-- ☐ Strategic priorities

-- Governance, capability and business practice

-- Optimising financing services for local government

-- > Environmental and social responsibility

-- Effective management of loans

-- ➤ Industry leadership and engagement

-- ☐ Objectives and performance targets align to strategic priorities.

-- ☐ Financial forecasts incorporate lending and bond issuance assumptions
+- ☐ Annual Statement of Intent (SOI) - ➤ Requirement under Local Government Act 2002 - > Draft by 28 February each year and finalised by 30 June each year - ☐ Strategic priorities - > Governance, capability and business practice - Optimising financing services for local government - Environmental and social responsibility - Effective management of loans - ➤ Industry leadership and engagement - ☐ Objectives and performance targets align to strategic priorities. - ☐ Financial forecasts incorporate lending and bond issuance assumptions

 Assumptions (NZ\$ billions)

-Gross Bond Issuance Council and CCO Lending
+Gross Bond Issuance Net Bond Issuance Gross Council and CCO Lending Net Council and CCO Lending

-FY 2025 \$5.25 \$4.60
+FY 2025 \$5.40 \$2.59 \$5.84 \$3.37

-FY 2026 \$5.04 \$4.86
+FY 2026 \$5.49 \$2.58 \$5.23 \$2.53

-FY 2027 \$4.72 \$5.08
+FY 2027 \$5.92 \$3.21 \$6.21 \$2.51

-- Council and CCO lending, and bond issuance forecasts assumes that the Local Waters Done Well Reform programme will not proceed or if it does proceed then LGFA will be lending to the proposed Water CCOs.
-There have been no final decisions regarding the transfer mechanism for assets, liabilities and revenue.
-LGFA has made no decision regarding lending to the Water CCOs, but the forecasts are a base case and will be updated as decisions are made. - > The proposed legislation to enable Local Waters Done Well is progressing with the Second Bill introduced into Parliament in June 2024 and a further Bill expected in December 2024 with the reform likely to take effect from mid 2025.
+- Council and CCO lending, and bond issuance forecasts assumes that the Local Waters Done Well Reform programme will proceed and LGFA will be lending to some of the proposed Water CCOs.
+There have been no final decisions regarding the transfer mechanism for assets, liabilities and revenue and the forecasts are a base case that will be updated as decisions are made. - ☐ Increase in base lending margins to councils and CCOs by 5 bps (to 25 bps) and increase in Borrower Notes subscription from 2.5% to 5%